in4lio/yupp/python/README.md

 pip install --pre yupp
 ```

-`2.` Start your code on Python with:
+`2.` Start your code in Python with:
 ```
 # coding: yupp
 ```